 Kelly Moltzen is a tireless advocate of making connections between food, faith, and social justice.
 In addition to being a co-convener of the Interfaith Public Health Network, Kelly is a program manager at the Institute for Family Health with the Bronx Health REACH initiative.
-She is a 2015 Re:Generate Fellow with the Food, Health and Ecological Well-Being Program of Wake Forest University School of Divinity, Professional Development Co-Chair with the Religion Member Interest Group of the Academy of Nutrition and Dietetics, and a member of the Ecumenical/Interfaith Committee of the USA Secular Franciscan Order.
+She was a 2022 Rockefeller-Acumen Food Systems Fellow, 2021-2022 Abrahamic House Fellow, and 2015 Re:Generate Fellow with the Food, Health and Ecological Well-Being Program of Wake Forest University School of Divinity.
+She is a Networking Liaison with the Religion Member Interest Group of the Academy of Nutrition and Dietetics, and a member of the Ecumenical/Interfaith Committee of the USA Secular Franciscan Order.
 She has an MPH from NYU, completed her dietetic internship with the James J. Peters Veterans Affairs Medical Center, and has a BS in Nutritional Sciences & Dietetics from the University of Delaware.
 Kelly was recognized as part of Hunter College's NYC Food Policy Center 40 Under 40 Class of 2020.

 Robert Pezzolesi, MPH

 Robert (Bob) Pezzolesi, MPH, is a public health advocate dedicated to building healthier communities by integrating faith-inspired social change with science-based public health policy and practice.